veysiadn/IgHEtherCATImplementation/README.md

 #### If everything is fine until now, we are ready for IgH EtherCAT master stack installation.
 # Start from scratch :
--> If you want to use native drivers provided by IgH check network card interface driver by ;
+-> If you want to use native drivers provided by IgH, check your network card interface driver by ;

      lshw -C network | grep driver